garden-io/garden/docs/features/config-templates.md

 Config templates can be defined within a project, or in a separate repository that can be shared across multiple projects (using remote sources).

+You can also use [Matrix templates](./matrix-templates.md) to create multiple variations of actions in a compact form.

 ## How it works

 We'll use the [`templated-k8s-container example`](../../examples/templated-k8s-container) to illustrate how templates work.
 This example has a `k8s-container` template, that generates one `Build` action of type `container` for building an image, and one `Deploy` action of type `kubernetes` for deploying that image.
 A template like this is useful to customize the Kubernetes manifests for your services, but of course it's just one simple example of what you could do.